ibm-cloud-docs/vpc/vsi_is_create_instance.md

 | Zone                  | `GET /regions/<region>/zones`   | [List all zones in a region](/apidocs/vpc/latest#list-region-zones) |
 | Placement groups      | `GET /placement_groups`         | [List all placement groups](/apidocs/vpc/latest#list-placement-groups)|
 {: caption="Table 2.
 Required instance details api" caption-side="bottom"}

+[New]{: tag-new} If you plan to use a snapshot from another account, make sure that the right [IAM authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=api#block-s2s-auth-xaccountrestore-api) are in place first.
+Then, contact the snapshot's owner for the CRN of the snapshot.

 ### Creating an instance by using the API
 {: #create-vsi-api}